Grow mushrooms the EZ way.

 What We Like

-Requires monitoring while in use, unlike something like an instant pot.
+• Requires monitoring: While in use this system should be monitored, unlike something like an instant pot.

 Material: Aluminium.